Potential Causes of Longitudinal Ridging

 Anemia

-A condition in which the red blood cells decrease usually due to deficiency of iron, vitamin B12, or folic acid is called anemia.
-Iron deficiency alone may be responsible for triggering skin problems.
-Associated effects can include brittle and fragile nails which may develop vertical ridges or lines.
+Anemia is a condition in which the red blood cells decrease, usually due to a deficiency of iron, vitamin B12, or folic acid.
+Iron deficiency alone may trigger skin problems.
+Associated effects can include brittle and fragile nails that may develop vertical ridges or lines.
 Supplements are the best way to handle the nutritional deficiency causing anemia.

 Peripheral vascular disease